LikeCarter/blacklithium/content/posts/2021-04-19-antd-with-nextjs-bitzjs.md

   - Typescript
 ---

 Ant Design is my go-to frontend framework for large React projects.
-It is definitely the most feature complete framework out there.
+It is definitely the most feature complete framework out there. (with a few drawbacks, namely accessibility and extensibility).

 The only issue is it doesn't always play nice with NextJS.
 At the time of writing this, `next` is on version `10.1.3` and `antd` is on `4.5.1`.